 Visiting Japan – the Land of the rising sun, red lacquered bridges, orange Torii gates and the sacred Mt Fuji has been on our wishlist for a while now.
 But the fear of navigating a country without knowing the language had kept us from planning a trip to this beautiful place full of temples shrines and rich in culture.
 When you mention Japan, most people think of the cosmopolitan city of Tokyo but Japan is also a country with a lot of natural resources — from mountains ranges, to seashore, valleys and natural hot spring there is plenty to explore.
 The scenery here reflects beautifully the passing of the seasons—cherry blossoms in spring, the vibrant green of new leaves in summer, colorful autumn foliage and snowscapes in winter.
 Given that our school breaks never coincide with the time when the beautiful Sakura flowers or the Cherry blossoms put on a show, we decided to plan a trip during our December holidays and see some of the wintry landscape.
-Here is our Japan Itinerary focusing on Winter Travel to see the Best of the country in two weeks.
+Here is our Two Week Japan Itinerary focusing on Winter Travel to see the best the country has to offer.

 Fushimi Inari Shrine in Kyoto

 Need to find something?
 Use the Table of Contents

 - Two week Japan Itinerary

 - Day 3